-The phrase “only those to whom it has been given” refers to people receiving what some call “the gift of celibacy” or “the gift of singleness.”
+The phrase only those to whom it has been given refers to people receiving what some call “the gift of celibacy” or “the gift of singleness.”
 Regardless of what we call the gift, Jesus teaches that most people do not naturally desire to remain single and celibate for a lifetime.
-The exceptions are those who have “renounced marriage” for the kingdom’s sake.
+Of the exceptions, two are physical, and one is ethical or religious: 1) some forego marriage due to their natural constitution—they are born with no desire to marry; 2) some do not marry because of some violent act perpetrated upon them by others; and 3) some, by the grace of God, have chosen to renounce marriage for the kingdom’s sake.
 Such celibates have received a special gift from God.

 The other pertinent passage is 1 Corinthians 7.
 In this chapter Paul states that it is not wrong to get married, but that it is better if a Christian can stay single.
 (The reason is that a married man’s attention is “divided” between pleasing the Lord and pleasing his wife; a single man is free to be more focused on the Lord’s work, verses 32-34.)
 Paul says, “I wish that all men were [unmarried] as I am.
 But each man has his own gift from God; one has this gift, another has that” (verse 7).
 Paul is careful to state that this is “a concession, not . . . a command” (verse 6).
 The ability to stay single and serve God apart from marriage is a gift.
 Paul and some others had this gift, but not everyone.